F. Augustus Heinze: Family and death

 On August 31, 1910, Heinze was married to the actress Bernice Golden Henderson.
 Their son, F. Augustus Heinze Jr., was born December 6, 1911.
 They divorced in 1912, but were reconciled at Bernice's death bed in 1913.

 In November 1914, Heinze suffered a hemorrhage of the stomach caused by cirrhosis of the liver, and died at 44 years of age.
 Heinze did not leave a will.
-His estate was battled over by two women who both claimed to be legally married to him, but it was left to his two-year-old son Fritz Augustus Jr. who was adopted by Heinze's sister, Mrs. Lida Fleitmann.
+His estate was battled over by two women who both claimed to be legally married to him, but it was left to his two-year-old son Fritz Augustus Jr. who was adopted by Heinze's sister, Lida Fleitmann Bloodgood.

 The Philadelphia Inquirer wrote: "Heinze's fight may have been worthwhile.
 He may have accomplished substantive good for Montana, but his early death in comparative poverty illustrates how devious are the ways of the speculator and how dangerous is the game."
 Some of the residents of Butte, Montana, thought about building a statue in his honour but it never happened.